mozilla/glean.js/ARCHITECTURE.md

 On a very high level a Glean SDK is a library which exposes APIs for users to record structured data and submit that data in an (again) structured format to a specific endpoint.

-Users cannot simply record arbitrary data though.
+Users cannot simply record arbitrary data, though.
 The Glean SDKs expose specialized metrics APIs for different collection needs.
-The SDK is responsible to validating that the data given by a user is in the correct format and only then recording it (or recording an error in case the data provided is not correct).
+The SDK is responsible for validating that the data given by a user is in the correct format and only then recording it (or recording an error in case the data provided is not correct).